JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 Private endpoints can be used to connect services between different tenants.
 This is useful when you have a service that you want to share with another tenant.
-It can be storage account that you want the other party to connect and push data to.
+It can be a storage account that you want the other party to connect and push data to.

-Let's look this example from the eyes of our dear fictitious companies: **Contoso** and **Litware**.
+Let's look at this example from the eyes of our dear fictitious companies: **Contoso** and **Litware**.
 Contoso is a service provider and Litware is a consumer of that service.
-In order to share data between these companies, Contoso has created storage account and Litware will connect to that storage account using private endpoint.
+To share data between these companies, Contoso has created storage account and Litware will connect to that storage account using private endpoint.

 > **Note:**<br/>